-Offering benefits packages, with flexibility to tailor them to each employee, can be a smart way to get ahead in the job market.
+offering benefits packages, with the flexibility to tailor them to each employee, can be a smart way to get ahead in the job market.

-Flexible benefits can also include holidays and other leave arrangements, company cars, allowances, childcare provision, paid membership of societies or associations, learning and development programs, and financial assistance with employee moves.
+Flexible benefits include holidays and other leave arrangements, company cars, allowances, childcare provisions, paid membership in societies or associations, learning and development programs, and financial assistance with employee moves.

 As workplaces become more diverse, the standard provision of benefits where everyone receives broadly the same is becoming a thing of the past.
-Through flexible benefits schemes, employees are increasingly able to choose the benefits that suit them best.
+Through flexible benefits schemes, employees can increasingly choose the benefits that suit them best.

-The advantages include the ability to adapt to a changing labour market, better targeting of benefits, enhancing employer branding, and greater awareness of the full value of complete reward packages.
+The advantages include adapting to a changing labour market, better targeting benefits, enhancing employer branding, and greater awareness of the total value of complete reward packages.

-A 2014 global survey by Mercer found that 53% of all companies were offering some sort of flexible benefits package, and 32% of companies had implemented a choice program during the previous two years.
+A 2014 global survey by Mercer found that 53% of all companies were offering a flexible benefits package, and 32% of companies had implemented a choice program during the previous two years.

-Creating a compelling and original benefits program can be a great way for smaller employers to gain an advantage in attracting and retaining employees.
-And designing and administering a benefits program that aligns with company values is often easier and more affordable for smaller organisations.
+Creating a compelling and original benefits program can be an excellent way for smaller employers to gain an advantage in attracting and retaining employees.
+And designing and administering a benefits program that aligns with company values is often more accessible and affordable for smaller organisations.

-The types of benefits offered are changing constantly.
-Research shows substantial growth in the proportion of Australian companies offering car allowances, maternity leave over and above the statutory minimum, childcare support and health club membership.
+The types of benefits offered are constantly changing.
+Research shows substantial growth in the proportion of Australian companies providing car allowances, maternity leave over and above the statutory minimum, childcare support and health club membership.

 Offering sabbaticals is another growing trend.
-It's an ideal way to reduce headcount during a downturn while allowing companies to rapidly restore resources, skills and expertise as things improve.
+It's an ideal way to reduce headcount during a downturn while allowing companies to restore resources, skills and expertise as things improve rapidly.

-There are also more unusual benefits such as complimentary fruit, massages and discounted gym memberships.
-Some companies have started offering ‘peternity’ leave to enable staff to recover after the death of a pet or to settle in a new animal.
-Organisations can also link up with local businesses to provide discounts at restaurants and the like.
+There are also more unique benefits such as complimentary fruit, massages and discounted gym memberships.
+Some companies have started offering 'paternity leave to enable staff to recover after the death of a pet or to settle in a new animal.
+Organisations can also link up with local businesses to provide discounts at restaurants.